 Hi, I am Tamsin Grainger!

 I am a qualified teacher and practitioner as well as a Member of the Register of the Shiatsu Society (MRSS T) and of the Complementary and Natural Healthcare Council.
-Both these memberships recognise that I have undergone a recognised Shiatsu training and regular CPD – attending post graduate courses, peer support groups, and undertaking personal study.
+Both these memberships recognise that I have undergone a professional Shiatsu training and regular CPD – attending post graduate courses, peer support groups, and undertaking personal study.

 What I am up to now

 I am writing a book, Working with Death and Loss in Shiatsu Practice, will be published by Sining Dragon in september 2020, being launched in Amsterdam (Netherlands) at the European Shiatsu Congress where I will be presenting a workshop entitled Autumn Leaves Fall, on Shiatsu for Grief.
 I have recently returned from Spain and Portugal where I was walking the Camino Portugues, attending the Seiki Gathering, meeting Shiatsu practitioners and giving sessions.
 When I travel I offer to exchange Shiatsu for a bed – it’s a wonderful way to connect with people and broaden my Shiatsu experience.

-At home in Edinburgh I am about to start working at my local hospice, giving Shiatsu at the day clinic and to the patents on the wards there as part of the Complementary Therapies Team.
+At home in Edinburgh I love working with my clients, and I work at my local hospice, giving Shiatsu at the day clinic and to the patents on the wards there as part of the Complementary Therapies Team.

 I graduated from the Glasgow School of Shiatsu in 1992 having studied the Zen Shiatsu (Masunaga) style, including Five Element (Chinese Medicine) theory, anatomy, pathology and counselling skills, plus related exercises and diet.

 I have practised Shiatsu in various settings, notably Scottish Widows (two-and-a-half years), The Scottish Office, and Body Positive.

 Past teaching experience includes weekly adult beginners classes and weekend courses for The City of Edinburgh Council, independently-run, one-day starter workshops, five-week courses of Baby Shiatsu for parents of new-born babies, and a series of Baby Massage/Shiatsu training seminars for Health Visitors for Fife Health Board throughout the Kingdom.
 I have also pioneered parent-child Shiatsu workshops in which adults and older children are taught effective techniques for giving Shiatsu to each other.
 This has received some media attention.